CharlesGodwin/wpda-cwg-extensions/README.md

 # wpda-cwg-extensions
 Extension for WordPress Data Access by Charles Godwin

-__This plug in does NOT work with the premium version of WP Data Access__
+__This plug-in is NOT compatible with the premium version of WP Data Access__

 2020/02/19 Version 1.0.1